- 4 eggs

 - In a large bowl, beat the eggs, sugar and vanilla until thick and pale yellow, about 4 minutes.
 Combine the flour, baking powder and salt; add to egg mixture and beat just until combined.
 In a saucepan, bring milk and butter to a boil, stirring constantly.
 Add to batter and beat until combined.

-- Pour into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
+- Pour into a greased 13x9-in. baking pan.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.

 - Combine frosting ingredients; spread over warm cake.
 Broil 4 in. from heat until lightly browned, about 3-4 minutes.
 Yield: 16-20 servings.